boltops-tools/terraspace-docs/README.md

 ## Config Folder

 The config folder contains the `provider.rb` and `backend.rb` files that get materialized to the root-level module that you launch.
 This keeps things DRY.
+Example:

+    $ terraspace build core
+    $ ls .terraspace-cache/dev/stacks/core/
+    backend.tf.json  provider.tf.json
+    $

 ## State Files